UCLA Community School Fosters a “Dynamic Community of Learners”

 “When I came here, the dynamic was very much in support of the students, not just academically but checking in on their lives like ‘how are you doing?
 Are you OK?’” says Diana, a twelfth grader.
 “They don’t just see you as a student.
 They see you as a person. … [The teachers] obviously care about our interests and they introduce me to new things each year.”

-UCLA-CS is one of two new schools featured in “American Education: Images of Teachers and Students in Action,” an online gallery of nearly 500 original print-quality, royalty-free images of teachers and K–12 students.
+UCLA-CS is one of two new schools featured in EDUimages, an online gallery of more than 700 original print-quality, royalty-free images of teachers and K–12 students.
 The new photos, captured in the weeks immediately preceding the national school closures that resulted from the COVID-19 pandemic, document the learning environments and teaching practices that foster deeper learning.
 The Alliance for Excellent Education (All4Ed) created the gallery with generous support from the William and Flora Hewlett Foundation to demonstrate to school leaders, teachers, parents, and students that deeper learning can succeed in schools of every type with students from all backgrounds.
 The gallery also includes images from Sutton Middle School in Atlanta, Georgia; Capital City Public Charter School in Washington, DC; Skyline High School in Oakland, California; and MC2 STEM High School in Cleveland, Ohio.
-To see more photos from the collection, visit all4ed.org/images.
+To see more photos from the collection, visit https://images.all4ed.org/.

 Kristen Loschert is editorial director at All4Ed.